-Ayman Abu Aita has filed a lawsuit against Sacha Baron Cohen for falsely depicting him as a terrorist and lying about the interview.
-Aita previously served in Al-Aqsa Martyrs' Brigade, a Palestinian terrorist group and spent two years in an Israeli prison for shooting Israeli soldiers.
-At the time of filming, Aita was a representative of Fatah which is not considered a terrorist group.
+Ayman Abu Aita filed a lawsuit against Sacha Baron Cohen for falsely depicting him as a terrorist and lying about the interview.
+Aita previously served in Al-Aqsa Martyrs' Brigade, a Palestinian terrorist group, and spent two years in an Israeli prison for shooting Israeli soldiers.
+At the time of filming, Aita was a representative of Fatah, which is not considered a terrorist group.
 David Letterman and Larry Charles are also named as defendants in the suit.
-Baron Cohen has claimed that he has received death threats from Al-Aqsa Martyrs' Brigade.
+Allegedly, Sacha Baron Cohen had claimed that he had received death threats from the Al-Aqsa Martyrs' Brigade.

-Sacha Baron Cohen and his crew reportedly illegally accessed a fashion show in Milan using fake IDs.
-After he entered the stage, the lights were dimmed and Baron Cohen was escorted out of the fashion show by security.
+Sacha Baron Cohen and his crew reportedly illegally accessed a fashion show in Milan, Italy using fake IDs.
+After Brüno (Sacha Baron Cohen) entered the stage, the lights were dimmed, and Sacha Baron Cohen was escorted out of the fashion show by security personnel.

-In October 2006, entertainment blog website Defamer.com jokingly reported the title would be "Bruno: Delicious Journeys Through America for the Purpose of Making Heterosexual Males Visibly Uncomfortable in the Presence of a Gay Foreigner in a Mesh T-Shirt".
-Numerous websites around the world - including IMDb - reported this to be the actual working title.
+In October 2006, entertainment blog website Defamer.com jokingly reported the title would be "Brüno: Delicious Journeys Through America for the Purpose of Making Heterosexual Males Visibly Uncomfortable in the Presence of a Gay Foreigner in a Mesh T-Shirt."
+Numerous websites around the world, including IMDb (the Internet Movie Database), reported this to be the actual working title.

 The film had the highest opening-weekend gross in the United States for a film with an openly gay character in the lead role, with US $30.6 million.
 The previous record-holder had been The Birdcage (1996), with US $18.3 million.